About Schoolwork class files and iCloud Drive

 You can share a file with your entire class or one or more students in your class.
 If you share a file, photo, video, or scanned document activity, you can specify how to share the activity:

-Each student can edit their own file: Schoolwork sends each student their own copy of the file.
-You work with each student in their own file.
+Each student can edit their own file: Schoolwork sends each student a copy of the file.
+You work with each student in their individual file.

 For example, you might want to share an image of a map and ask each student to mark specific locations on the map.
 If you want each student to work individually on their own map, you share the file using “Each student can edit their own file.”
 Keep in mind, sharing a file in this way makes a copy for each student and uses more iCloud Drive storage.

-Students collaborate together on the same file: Schoolwork sends all students one copy of the file (iWork file only).
-You and the entire class work together in a single file.
+Students collaborate together on the same file: Schoolwork sends all students the same copy of the file (iWork file only).
+You and the entire class work together in the shared file.

 For example, you might want to share a Keynote file and ask a group of students to work together to create a presentation about the locations marked on the map.
 If you want students to work together on the same presentation, you share the file using "Students collaborate together on the same file."
 Keep in mind, sharing a file in this way does not make copies for each student and can save iCloud storage.
 You can only share Pages, Numbers, and Keynote files using this share option.

-Only you can make changes: Schoolwork sends all students one copy of the file.
+Only you can make changes: Schoolwork sends all students the same copy of the file.
 Students can view the file, but only you and other teachers can edit the file.

 For example, you might want to share your syllabus so you can adjust it as the class moves forward but your students only have read access to the file.
-In this case, since your file is to be read but not edited by your students, you share the file using “Only you can make changes.”
+Since your file is to be read but not edited by your students, you share the file using “Only you can make changes.”
 Keep in mind, sharing a file in this way does not make copies for each student and can save iCloud storage.

 When you share: